Allen Fox: Tennis career

-In 1960, he won the National Collegiate Athletics Association (NCAA) doubles title with Larry Nagler for the University of California at Los Angeles (UCLA).
+In 1960, he won the National Collegiate Athletic Association (NCAA) doubles title with Larry Nagler for UCLA.
 In 1961, as team captain, Fox won the NCAA singles title, beating Ray Senkowski of Michigan, 6–1, 6–2, and 6–4.
 He only lost twice in dual match play while in college, to Rafael Osuna and Chuck McKinley.
 He was named All-American in 1959, 1960, and 1961, and was named All-UCLA and All-University of California Athlete of the Year.
 Fox helped lead UCLA to NCAA team championships in 1960 and 1961.
+In 1961, he was ranked # 8 in the United States ion doubles with Nagler, by the United States Lawn Tennis Association.
 He graduated from UCLA with a B.A. in physics in 1961, and later earned a Ph.D. there in psychology in 1968.

 When he graduated, Fox was the 4th-ranked singles player in the United States.
 He won the singles title at Cincinnati in 1961.
 He won also the 1962 US National Hard Court title.
 That year, he reached the singles final in Cincinnati, falling to Marty Riessen.

+Fox played doubles in the 1964 Wimbledon Championships with Nagler.
+They defeated Gerry Oakley and Humphrey Truman of the United Kingdom in the first round, but lost to Naresh Kumar of India and Jiří Javorský of Czechoslovakia in the second round.

 In 1965 he won the Ojai Tennis Tournament in men's singles.
 In 1965 he reached the quarterfinals at Wimbledon.

 In 1966, he won the Canadian Nationals and the (40th annual) Los Angeles Open, formerly known as the Pacific Southwest Championships, as a graduate student, beating the then-current champions of all four Major Slams – Manuel Santana (Wimbledon), Fred Stolle (U.S.), Tony Roche (French), and Roy Emerson (Australian), in the finals.